Esther Duflo

 2019 Nobel Prize in Economics | Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics, MIT

-Esther Duflo is the 2019 Nobel Prize in Economics recipient with her husband, Abhijit Banerjee, and Michael Kremer.
-She is the Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics in the Department of Economics at the Massachusetts Institute of Technology and a co-founder and co-director of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
+Esther Duflo is a recipient of the 2019 Nobel Prize in Economics for her experimental approach to alleviating global poverty.
+She is the youngest recipient and the second woman to win the Prize and she shares the award with fellow Leigh Bureau speakers Abhijit Banerjee and Michael Kremer.
+Duflo is the Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics at MIT and co-founder and co-director of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
 In her research, she seeks to understand the economic lives of the poor, with the aim to help design and evaluate social policies.
-She has worked on health, education, financial inclusion, environment and governance.
+Her work examines health, education, financial inclusion, environment, and governance.

-Duflo is the Editor of the American Economic Review, a member of the National Academy of Sciences and a Corresponding Fellow of the British Academy.
+In 2024, Esther Duflo was named President of the Paris School of Economics.
+From 2017 to 2022, she served as the editor of the American Economic Review.
+She is a member of the National Academy of Sciences and a Corresponding Fellow of the British Academy.
+Duflo graduated from Ecole Normale Superieure and received her Ph.D. in Economics from MIT.

 Topics